chansey97/company-yasnippet-autoparens/README.md

 <img src="./demo-1.gif">

-2. Any original completion items (eg: dabbrev), a corresponding parentheses version will be added to the completion list.
+2. It can combine various backends, e.g. dabbrev.

 <img src="./demo-2.gif">

-3. Some other examples.
+3. Some other examples that combine with yasnippet.

 <img src="./demo-3.gif">